Axway/open-banking-docs/content/en/docs/deployment/installation/analytics.md

 ```
     NAME         HOSTS                           ADDRESS                       PORTS     AGE
-    kibana       kibana.*yourdomain*             xxxxxxxxxxxxx.amazonaws.com   80, 443   2m
+    kibana       kibana.<domain-name>             xxxxxxxxxxxxx.amazonaws.com   80, 443   2m
-    webserver    analytics.*yourdomain*          xxxxxxxxxxxxx.amazonaws.com   80, 443   2m
+    webserver    analytics.<domain-name>          xxxxxxxxxxxxx.amazonaws.com   80, 443   2m
 ```

 Check the differents URL
-https://webserver.*yourdomain* the Dashboard an Reports navigation should show up with custom logo and color theme.
+https://webserver.<domain-name> the Dashboard an Reports navigation should show up with custom logo and color theme.
 No dashboard is deployed yet

-https://kibana.*yourdomain* You should be able to login with the credentials provided in the helm chart values.
+https://kibana.<domain-name> You should be able to login with the credentials provided in the helm chart values.

 ## Post Deployment